DavideClemente/LABCIB/Isolation/README.md

 -   `tar -xvf insecure1.tar -C insecure1`

 Navigating inside the /app folder, we can already see the `.env` file and it's content
 ![.env file](images/env_file.jpg)
 ![.env file content](images/envFileContent.jpg)

+An alternative approach is to pull the image and run it in an interactive shell, which allows us to examine the container's environment and potentially explore or test security settings.
+To do this, run the following commands:

+ - `docker pull isepdei/insecurelabs01:latest`
+ - `docker run -it isepdei/insecurelabs01:latest /bin/sh`
+ - `cat .env`
+Additionally, we can simply copy the contents of the .env file to a new file for further inspection.
+To do this, locate the container ID of the running container and then copy the file from the container to our local system:

+ - `docker ps`
+ - `docker cp <container_id>:/app/.env <local_path>/.env `

+After executing these commands, we can review the contents of the .env file.